aleph2c/miros-xml/docs/_sources/recipes.rst.txt

              :align: center

          The ScxmlChart will have a dict containing multiple Regions.
-The ScxmlChart's thread will drive the entire collection of orthgonal regions.
+The ScxmlChart's thread will drive the entire collection of orthogonal regions.
 It will inject all of the events, via the regions dictionary.

          All of the ScxmlChart connected state methods will have a ``@spy_on``